-- 8.76.
-The operator's role should consist of purposeful and meaningful tasks that enable personnel to maintain familiarity with the plant and maintain a level of workload that is not so high as to negatively affect performance, but sufficient to maintain vigilance. - 8.77.
-The I&C should have all characteristics that have been identified as necessary by the Task Analysis. - 8.78.
-A complete task analysis will consider all plant states, all plant operating modes and all operating personnel, e.g., licensed operators, unlicensed operators, maintainers.
-Task analysis will provide design input into characteristics of I&C such as accuracy, precision, time response, physical layout, type of controls and displays and control association with information displays. - 8.79.
-The HMI should permit displays and controls on video display units to be formatted in a configuration most convenient for the task where this offers advantages in task performance. - 8.80.
-Examples of where such configurability is advantageous include where different configurations might better accommodate different levels of operator experience, or where different configurations might be more effective during different operating modes. - 8.81.
-All aspects of the HMI (formats, terminology, sequencing, grouping, and operator's decision-support aids) should reflect an obvious logic based on task requirements or some other non-arbitrary rationale. - 8.82.
-The relationship of each display, control, and data-processing aid to the associated tasks and functions should be clear. - 8.83.
+8.76.
+The operator's role should consist of purposeful and meaningful tasks that enable personnel to maintain familiarity with the plant and maintain a level of workload that is not so high as to negatively affect performance, but sufficient to maintain vigilance.

+8.77.
+The I&C should have all characteristics that have been identified as necessary by the Task Analysis.

+8.78.
+A task analysis will consider all plant states, all plant operating modes and all groups of operating personnel, e.g., reactor operator, turbine operator, shift supervisor, field operator, safety engineer, operation and maintenance staff.
+Task analysis will provide design input for the characteristics of I&C such as the accuracy, and precision of display information, system response time, physical layout, type of controls, displays, and alarms and the integration of soft controls within information displays.

+8.79.
+The HMI should permit displays and controls on video display units to be formatted in a configuration most convenient for the task where this offers advantages in task performance.

+8.80.
+Examples of where such configurability is advantageous include where different configurations might better accommodate different levels of operator experience, or where different configurations might be more effective during different operating modes.

+8.81.
+All aspects of the HMI (formats, terminology, sequencing, grouping, and operator's decisionsupport aids) should reflect an obvious logic based on task requirements or some other non-arbitrary rationale.

+8.82.
+The relationship of each display, control, and data-processing aid to the associated tasks and functions should be clear.

+8.83.
 The HMI should present information to operators in forms and formats that are consistent with the results of the Task Analysis.

-- 8.84.
-The I&C should provide control options that cover the range of potential operator actions identified by the Task Analysis. - 8.85.
-The I&C should give the operators multiple means to carry out actions. - 8.86.
+8.84.
+The I&C should provide control options that cover the range of potential operator actions identified by the Task Analysis.

+8.85.
+The I&C should give the operators multiple means to carry out actions.

+8.86.
 The I&C should permit operators to complete tasks with a minimum number of actions.